-For more about the project, download the Project Description.
+For detailed information on the project timeline, download the Project Schedule.

 For more information contact: